ahoys/useful-sh/linuxgsmm-middleware/README.md

 ## linuxgmm_mw_arma3server_mods..sh

 Installs or updates the server mods dictated by a Steam Workshop collection.
+Automatically appends your configs with the mods and moves the .bikey -keys.

 ### How to setup